 There is no doubt that travel is amazing for the mind, body and soul, but there is one thing it may not be awesome for…your skin.
-Long days, red eye flights, different time zones and simply being busy while on the go can definitely take its toll.
+Long days, red-eye flights, different time zones and simply being busy while on the go can definitely take their toll.
 Don’t let traveling upset your skincare routine by making sure you bring along some helpful travel beauty essentials.

 Between getting to and from your destination, the weather and even food changes, skin can experience breakouts, dryness, oily areas, sunburn and more.
-There are some best travel beauty essentials I want to share so your vacation doesn’t interfere with your skin.
+There are some beauty essentials I want to share so your travels don’t interfere with your skin.

 How do you travel with beauty products?

-If you carry on when traveling, like I do, I recommend stocking up on multi-tasking travel beauty essentials and toiletries.
+If you carry on when traveling, as I do, I recommend stocking up on multi-tasking travel beauty essentials and travel toiletries.

-One great tip, to cut down on the amount of skincare products you bring, is to add a few drops of your favorite serum to your moisturizer.
-That way you can leave the serum at home, but still reap the benefits of it.
+One great tip, to cut down on the number of skincare products you bring, is to add a few drops of your favorite serum to your moisturizer.
+That way you can leave the serum at home, but still, reap the benefits of it.

-Per TSA rules each passenger is limited to one quart sized bag of liquids, gels and aerosols, that can’t be more than 3.4 ounces.
+I don’t know what the future of travel will be like, but per the current TSA rules, each passenger is limited to one quart-sized bag of liquids, gels and aerosols.
+They also can’t be more than 3.4 ounces.

 What should I pack in my travel makeup bag?